 You can now install any app or game you want on your Raspberry Pi :).

-I have recorded the process in video simultaneously.
+I have recorded the whole process in video simultaneously.
 You can watch it here if you want:

-Check the RaspberryTips YouTube channel to receive new videos in your feed:
+Subscribe to the RaspberryTips YouTube channel to receive new videos directly in your feed:

 Recommended stuff for Android on Raspberry Pi

 - Raspberry Pi 4: If you don’t have one yet, I highly recommend switching to the fastest Raspberry Pi model available.
 Android is still a bit slow on any other model.